Eigensu/walle-layout/packages/README.md

 # Packages

-This directory contains shared packages used across the Fantasy11 monorepo.
+This directory contains shared packages used across the Walle Layout (MWPL) monorepo.

 ## Structure